"Weird Al" Yankovic: Early life

 Alfred Matthew Yankovic was born in Downey, California, on October 23, 1959, the only child of Mary Elizabeth (née Vivalda, 1923–2004) and Nick Yankovic (1917–2004).
 He was raised in nearby Lynwood, California.
-His father, who was born in the Strawberry Hill neighborhood of Kansas City, Kansas, was of Slovene and Croatian descent: Nick Yankovic was the son of Matthew Yankovich (baptized Matija Jankovič, 1887–1969), who was born in Bedenj, Slovenia, and Mary Yankovich (née Braj, 1890–1968), born in Croatia.
+His father, who was born in the Strawberry Hill neighborhood of Kansas City, Kansas, was of Slovene and Croatian descent: Nick Yankovic was the son of Matthew Yankovich (baptized Matija Jankovič, 1887–1969), who was born in Weidendorf, Austria-Hungary (now Bedenj, Slovenia), and Mary Yankovich (née Braj, 1890–1968), also born in Austria-Hungary (now Croatia).
 Nick Yankovic began living in California after earning two Purple Hearts for his service as a medic during World War II.
 He believed "the key to success" was "doing for a living whatever makes you happy" and often reminded his son of this philosophy.
 Yankovic's mother, a stenographer from Kentucky of English and Italian descent, married his father in 1949.
 She moved to California a decade before Yankovic was born.

 Yankovic's first accordion lesson, which sparked his interest in music, took place on the day before his seventh birthday.
 A door-to-door salesman traveling through Lynwood offered his parents a choice of accordion or guitar lessons at a local music school.
-Yankovic claims that his parents chose the accordion over the guitar because "they figured there should be at least one more accordion-playing Yankovic in the world" in reference to Frankie Yankovic, to whom he is not related.
+Yankovic claims that his parents chose the accordion over the guitar because "they figured there should be at least one more accordion-playing Yankovic in the world"; this was in reference to Frankie Yankovic, to whom he is not related.
 He has also said that they chose the accordion because "they were convinced it would revolutionize rock".
-As his mother did not let him outside the house often, he had plenty of time to practice the instrument at home.
-He continued lessons at the school for three years before deciding to continue learning on his own.
+Since his mother did not let him outside the house often, he had plenty of time to practice the instrument at home.
+He continued lessons at the music school for three years before deciding to continue learning on his own.